nnesse/b2l-tools/Readme.md

 glplatform
 ==========

-`glplatform` provides a framework for developing OpenGL applications without taking control over an application's main loop.
-It handles window creation, event processing, OpenGL context management, and OpenGL binding management. `glplatform` is only designed to make it easy to create an OpenGL application and does not serve as general purpose platform abstraction library.
+`glplatform` provides a framework for developing OpenGL applications without taking control over the application's main loop.
+It handles window creation, event processing, OpenGL context management, and OpenGL binding management. `glplatform` is designed to make it easy to create an OpenGL application but does not serve as general purpose platform abstraction library.
 At present only GNU/Linux is supported.
 Support for other platforms may be added later as variants of the present interface.

 Creating a window
 -----------------

-An window can be created in by calling glplatform_create_window() specifying its title, initial dimentions, and a structure containing event callbacks.
+An window can be created in by calling `glplatform_create_window()` specifying its title, initial dimentions, framebuffer format, and a structure containing event callbacks.
+If no framebuffer format is specified then a framebuffer 24-bit color buffer and a 24-bit depth buffer will be requested.
 The event callbacks will be called inside `glplatform_process_events()` (see below).

 Example: Create a "Hello world" window